nhayward/book-light-editorial/pages/06.blog/worldbuilding-ins-and-outs/item.md

 **Tip 9:** While worldbuilding, don’t go overboard on planning—you may never get to writing if you do!
 It’s still a good idea to have some planning in place, **but you don’t need to know *everything.***

 !!!!!
-If your novel is finished and you still feel like the worldbuilding is holding your manuscript back, remember that you don't have to go at it alone!
-At Book Light Editorial we love helping writers develop their worlds to uplift their story as a whole.
-Check out our [services page](/services) to learn more about how we can help!
+A great way to improve your worldbuilding savvy is to pay attention to the worldbuilding in the books you read.
+We have a bookmark to help you notice wordbuilding while you read—[sign up for our newsletter](http://eepurl.com/dk655n?target=_blank) to get access to this bookmark and more!